0Keyblade0/Frontend/Parametrics/README.md

 ## Which generator has a more interesting possibility space?

-The Mineral Deposit definitely has a more interesting possibility space
+The Mineral Deposit has a more interesting possibility space

 ## List any resources (code, images, etc) you've used, and where you got them from